Fithos/tgp/README.md

 * ID: a unique JVM-generated code (hashCode) for each task
 * Class: the class of the task
-* Outer Task ID: the ID of the outer task (-1 if the task is not executed, 0 if the task is not nested) [1]
+* Outer Task ID: the ID of the outer task [1]
 * Execution N.: an ordinal representing the i-th task execution [2]
-* Creation thread ID: the ID of the thread which created the task
+* Creation thread ID: a unique JVM-generated code that identifies the thread which created the task
 * Creation thread class: the class of the thread which created the task
 * Creation thread name: the name of the thread which created the task
-* Execution thread ID: the ID of the thread which executed the task (-1 if the task was created but not executed)
+* Execution thread ID: a unique JVM-generated code that identifies the thread which executed the task (-1 if the task was created but not executed)
 * Execution thread class: the class of the thread which executed the task (null if the task was not executed)
 * Execution thread name: the name of the thread which executed the task (null if the task was not executed)
-* Executor ID: the ID of the task execution framework the task was submitted to (-1 if the task was not submitted)
+* Executor ID: a unique JVM-generated code that identifies the task execution framework the task was submitted to (-1 if the task was not submitted)
 * Executor class: the class of the task execution framework the task was submitted to (null if the task was not submitted)
 * Entry execution time: the timestamp when task execution started (-1 if the task was not executed)
 * Exit execution time: the timestamp when task execution completed (-1 if the task was not executed)